-The standard countertop height in a kitchen is 36 inches high.
+The standard countertop height in a kitchen is 36 inches, reports StarCraft Custom Builders.
 Cabinetry and appliances are designed to fit this height and average-sized people will find this a comfortable work height.
-This specific measurement is not exact; tile or stone countertops may add ½ to one inch to the height, while Formica or other materials come closer to the ideal height.
+This specific measurement is not exact; tile or stone countertops may add an inch to the height, while Formica or other materials come closer to the ideal height.

 Lower Countertop Height

 Some relatively short people find the standard counter height too tall to work at comfortably.
 A different height measurement can be built into the kitchen work surfaces but it requires custom work to fit the cabinets and appliances.
 A rule of thumb for determining proper countertop height is that, when resting your hands on the countertop, your elbows are bent at a 45-degree angle.
 Many people of less than average height find 32 inches to be a comfortable work-surface height.

 People who are taller than the average person find themselves bending over to work at the standard counter height.
 For these cooks, raising the height a few inches to a more comfortable 38 or 39 inches improves their ergonomic comfort in the kitchen.
 Custom cabinets are required to accommodate a lower or higher height, but your comfort in kitchen duties may make the expense worthwhile.

 A kitchen counter designed for wheelchair access requires a different counter height.
 The arms of a standard wheelchair are 29 inches high, so an ideal work height is 32 inches.
 The countertop design may allow for adjustment of this height to accommodate the comfort of the cook.